As the largest big cat, the tiger is a solitary creature at the very top of the food chain.

-Tigers were once widespread across the Asian continent.
+These Asian wild cats were once widespread across the continent.
 They could be found from eastern Turkey to the Sea of Japan and from South China across Southeast Asia to the Indonesian islands of Sumatra, Java, and Bali.

 Currently, the declining population of tigers exists mainly in the Indian subcontinent, the Indochinese Peninsula, Sumatra, and the Russian Far East.
 Only 11 of the former 76 tiger range countries still have this animal’s population.